 He was awarded a PhD scholarship by the Calouste Gulbenkian Foundation and the Foundation for Science and Technology.

 He has published a book on the aesthetic and theoretical history of cinema, "The Image of Cinema", in Edições Universitárias Lusófonas, as well as essays in various publications on cinema and art in Portugal, Spain and Brazil.
+In 2021 he published the Plano Nacional de Cinema's pedagogical dossier, "The Trilogy of Childhood" on the short animated films by Regina Pessoa.

 Between 2011 and 2014 he moderated the Lisbon Talks seminar at IndieLisboa.